-Florida law also requires that each person have auto insurance, so typically, the at-fault driver’s insurance will pay for the damages.
+Florida law also requires that each person have auto insurance.
+Typically, the at-fault driver’s insurance will pay for the damages.
 However, sometimes things aren’t that simple.
-What happens if a car crashes due to the driver’s negligence and the passengers of that car are injured?
+What happens if a car crashes due to the driver’s negligence injuring their passengers?

 The law still applies, and when the passengers are traveling with the at-fault driver.
 Then that person’s auto insurance will cover injuries and even pay for a wrongful death.

 But many times, people don’t feel comfortable making a claim against someone who is a friend or another family member.
 This is understandable, but the truth is, if the driver had insurance, it was just for that reason.

 Statistics show that less than three percent of all personal injury claims go to trial.
 This means that around 97 percent are settled by the insurance company.
 Chances are you won’t be taking your friend to court.

 What if the driver doesn’t have insurance?
 Florida law requires that all motorists have at least $10,000 property damage and $10,000 bodily injury.
 However, if they don’t, they face a ticket, fines and will be on the hook for all the damages.

 Florida also requires each motorist to have what’s called personal injury protection or PIP.
 Which will pay out damages without regard to fault, and because fault is not an issue.
 So, any passenger that has PIP can use that money to cover the damages from a car accident.
 In fact, even if the driver has insurance, with PIP, any injured person who has that coverage will use their own policy to cover damages up to $10,000.